camp0/aiengine/README.md

 ---------------------------------------

 AIEngine have a python module in order to be more flexible in terms of integration with other systems and functionalities.
-The main objects that the python module provide are the following
+The main objects that the python module provide are the followin.
+Check the wiki pages in order to have more examples.

 	Flow
 	   |---> getDestinationAddress